courtashdale/Atlis/README.md

-# Atlis
+# 🧭 Atlus
-Atlis is an **agent-based** web app that visualises current events and geopolitics using dynamic maps.
+Atlus is an **agent-based** web app that visualises current events and geopolitics using dynamic maps.